Andrettin/Wyrmsun/readme.txt

 - 5.1.2
 -----------------------------------------------------------------------

+* Maps
+- Fixed issue which could cause a settlement with no minimap color to be picked for settlement site generation in random maps.
+- Removed the obsolete Gardariki, Italy, Southern Baltic and Tanais custom maps.

 * Quests
 - Quest completion data is now stored in [AppData]/Wyrmsun/quests.txt, instead of in the game's directory.
 - Achievement data is now stored in [AppData]/Wyrmsun/achievements.txt, instead of in the game's directory.